jpbetz/subspace/Readme.md

 val origin = Vector3.fill(0)
 ```

-Mathematical operators can be used operations that make sense mathematically:
+Mathematical operators can be used for operations that make sense mathematically, e.g.:

 ```scala
 val v1 = Vector3(3.2f, 1.5f, 0)